WAppAI/assistant/README.md

 - Submit Pull Requests (PRs): Feel free to contribute directly by opening pull requests.
 Your contributions are greatly appreciated and help improve Sydney.

-- If you want us to add a tool from the js langchain open an issue asking for it.
+- If you want us to add a feature open an issue asking for it.

+- In the Projects tab, you'll find a Kanban board that outlines our current objectives and progress.

 Your involvement is valued, and you're encouraged to contribute in the way that suits you best.